Humanitarian alternatives to offshore detention

 For many Australians, an understandable question might be: how does bringing people seeking safety here actually work in practice and why is it also good for us?

-After four long years, there are still no concrete or sustainable solutions on the table for the government to resolve the future for the 2000 detainees still trapped on Manus Island and Nauru.
-Although Australia is wholly responsible for the welfare of these innocent men, women and children, the only outcome to date has been psychological damage and the creation of further despair.
+After six years, there are still no concrete or sustainable solutions on the table for the government to resolve the future for the remaining refugees and asylum seekers still held in PNG and Nauru.
+Although Australia is wholly responsible for the welfare of everyone who seeks asylum, the only outcome to date has been psychological damage and the creation of further despair.

 So what are the alternatives?
 The most obvious option that complies with our aspiration to be a tolerant and caring society, is to bring these vulnerable people here, to Australia.
-The UN, human rights organisations, advocates and health professionals have been calling for the Federal Government to evacuate the camps and do exactly this for years.
-These calls have only increased as tensions continue to rise with the imminent closure of Manus Island slated for 31 October this year.
+The UN, human rights organisations, advocates and health professionals have been calling for the Federal Government to evacuate those offshore and bring them here where they can be supported properly until they are resettled.

 Detention in isolated and unsupported environments is stressful, harmful and pointless.
 Detainees cannot work, be educated, make plans or engage in activities that create some sense of normal daily existence in order to to sustain hope and dignity.
 Detention is not a solution.
 The only sustainable answers are humanitarian approaches that focus on support and positive engagement within local communities rather than enforcement and virtual imprisonment.